telerik/maui-docs/controls/slideview/visual-structure.md

 ---
 title: Visual Structure
 page_title: .NET MAUI TimePicker Documentation - Visual Structure
-description: Check our &quot;Visual Structure&quot; documentation article for Telerik SlideView for .NET MAUI.
+description: "Learn what visual elements the Telerik SlideView for .NET MAUI displays and see the visual structure of the control."
 position: 1
 slug: slideview-visual-structure
 ---